Infineon/mbedtls-optiga-trust-m/README.md

 Refer the key generation in **make_ecc_cert.sh** script.

-### Secret key stored in Trust M Provisioning

-Infineon generates the first manufacturer key pair in 0xE0E0 and 0xE0F0 in the Infineon factory.
-This key pair can also be used for mutual authentication during the TLS handshaking.

-## Appendix Generate Server and Client Certificate
+## How to Generate Server and Client Certificates
 A set of Server Private and Public Key is created.
 The Server Public Key is signed using the Server Private key and generated as a Certificate.
 This can be created using the **make_ecc_cert.sh** script.
 The script also helps to generate client private key and certificate stored in flash.
 On the client side, a set of Client Private and Public Key is created.
 The Client Public Key is signed using the Client Private key and generated as a Certificate.
 The Server Certificate is served as a Server CA certificate and placed in the Client (XMC4800 IoT kit).
 The Client Certificate is served as a Client CA certificate and placed in TLS server.

 As the CA Certificate (essentially a Public Key) is the same key pair of the private key, verification will certain pass if done correctly.